 - He needed time to deal with some issues of his own.

-While these explanations don't justify his choice not to be involved, they can help affirm for your child that the decision was not about her.
+While these explanations don't justify his choice not to be involved, they can help affirm for your child that the decision was not about them.

 On Bashing an Absent Father